garden-io/garden/docs/reference/config.md

   - # The name of the environment.
     name:

+    # Control if and how this environment should support namespaces.
+If set to "optional" (the default), users can
+    # set a namespace for the environment.
+This is useful for any shared environments, e.g. testing and development
+    # environments, where namespaces separate different users or code versions within an environment.
+Users then
+    # specify an environment with `--env <namespace>.<environment>`, e.g. `--env alice.dev` or
+    # `--env my-branch.testing`.
+    #
+    # If set to "required", this namespace separation is enforced, and an error is thrown if a namespace is not
+    # specified with the `--env` parameter.
+    #
+    # If set to "disabled", an error is thrown if a namespace is specified.
+This makes sense for e.g. production or
+    # staging environments, where you don't want to split the environment between users or code versions.
+    #
+    # When specified, namespaces must be a valid DNS-style label, much like other identifiers.
+    namespacing: optional

+    # Set a default namespace to use, when `namespacing` is `required` or `optional`.
+This can be templated to be
+    # user-specific, or to use an environment variable (e.g. in CI).
+    #
+    # If this is set, users can specify `--env <environment>` and skip the namespace part, even when `namespacing` is
+    # `required` for the environment.
+    defaultNamespace:

     # Flag the environment as a production environment.
     #
     # Setting this flag to `true` will activate the protection on the `deploy`, `test`, `task`, `build`,